 Let the victim make his/her own decisions

-Avoid making judgments about the victim’s ability to make decisions, thus preventing that she/he loses confidence in you.
+Avoid judging the victim’s ability to make decisions, thus preventing that she/he loses confidence in you.
 Encouragement and asking is the key.

 - “I want to help you.
 What can I do to support you?“